Skip to Main Navigation

 Looking Ahead

-Given its ambitious net-zero targets and the success of the Bank's energy projects in the Maldives, the government has requested additional financing under ARISE.
+Given its ambitious net-zero targets and the success of the Bank's energy projects in Maldives, the government has requested additional financing under ARISE.
 The Bank will use the One World Bank Group approach and work with MIGA and IFC to deliver this additional financing.
-The Bank is replicating the Maldives' experience in Seychelles and Mauritius in partnership with the SRMI and ESMAP.
+The Bank is replicating Maldives' experience in other Small Island Developing States (SIDS) in partnership with the SRMI and ESMAP.